kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    - names:
      - container-name
      - foo.domain/bar
-     - c1-e2
+     - c0-e2
    resourceClaimName: ccc-gpu-57999b9c4c-vpq68-gpu-8s27z
 ```
-where `deviceRequest` name is "c1-e2", and container-name is the 2nd container
+where `deviceRequest` name is "c0-e2", and container-name is the first container
-in the pod, foo.domain/bar is the 3rd extended resource in the container.
+in the pod, foo.domain/bar is the 3rd extended resource in the container's requests.

 Note the validations for extendedResourceClaimStatus are different from the
 validations for resourceClaimStatuses.